clojusc/ltest/README.md

 #### A `runner` Namespace [&#x219F;](#contents)

-In this particular runner, the "suite" functionality of ltest is not taken advantage of; instead, it relies upon metadata tags in the test namespaces.
+In this particular runner, the "suite" functionality of ltest is not taken advantage of; instead, our example runner below relies upon metadata tags in the test namespaces we've made.
+Note that the `ltest/run-*-tests` functions are conveniences provided by ltest; if you should want to tag your tests in any other arbitrary manner, creating convenience functions for your tags (e.g., to be used by the test runner) is very easy (see the `ltest.core` source for hints).

+Here is a sample runner namespace, intended to be called from the command line:

 ```clj
 (ns ur.proj.testing.runner